Minestitches/alx-system_engineering-devops/0x00-shell_basics/README.md

-display script that prints the absolute path name of the current working directory content in a long format
+display current directory contents in a long format